by Emily McMahon and Susan Flantzer © Unofficial Royalty 2013

 Margaret was christened on March 11, 1882, in the Private Chapel at Windsor Castle and given the names Margaret Victoria Augusta Charlotte Norah.
 She had an impressive set of godparents:

 Along with her sister Patricia, Margaret was known as a great beauty and their uncle King Edward VII expected them to marry a European king or crown prince.
 In January 1905, both sisters and their parents visited Portugal where Margaret and Patricia were entertained by the two sons of King Carlos I. The Portuguese expected that one of the sisters would become their future queen.
-The trip continued to Cairo, where Margaret met and fell in love with Prince Gustaf Adolf of Sweden, Duke of Skåne, who was the eldest son of Crown Prince Gustaf of Sweden.
+The trip continued to Cairo, where Margaret met and fell in love with Prince Gustaf Adolf of Sweden, Duke of Skåne, the eldest son of Crown Prince Gustaf of Sweden.
 Gustaf Adolf proposed to Margaret at a dinner held at the British Consulate in Egypt, and she accepted.
 The couple married at St. George’s Chapel at Windsor Castle on June 15, 1905.
 Margaret was given a tiara from the Khedive of Egypt as a wedding gift as a symbol of the courtship that started there.
 It is known as the Khedive Tiara, was worn by several of Margaret’s descendants at their weddings, and is now in the possession of her granddaughter Queen Anne-Marie of Greece.

 Margaret and Gustaf Adolf had four sons and one daughter:

 Margaret was eager to learn the Swedish language and history, endearing her to the Swedish public.
 During World War I in neutral Sweden, Margaret organized supply drives and acted as a go-between for her relatives whose Allied and Axis countries were divided by the war.
 She was also interested in gardening, taking great care of the gardens at the family home of Sofiero Castle.
-In 1907, when Gustaf Adolf’s grandfather King Oscar II died and his father then became King Gustaf V, Gustaf Adolf and Margaret became the Crown Prince and Princess of Sweden.
+In 1907, when Gustaf Adolf’s grandfather King Oscar II died and his father became King Gustaf V, Gustaf Adolf and Margaret became the Crown Prince and Princess of Sweden.

 Margaret was eight months pregnant with her sixth child in 1920 when she underwent mastoid surgery.
 An infection set in, killing Margaret, at the age of 38, and her unborn child on May 1, 1920, her father’s 70th birthday.
 Her family along with the Swedish and British public mourned her death greatly.